-- Adopt and implement a recovery plan - Permanently and visibly label covered devices with the manufacturer's brand - Include collection and recovery information for consumers on their websites - Submit an annual report to the DEQ by March 1. - Pay an annual fee adjusted for inflation to DEQ by March 1.
+- Adopt and implement a recovery plan - Permanently and visibly label covered devices with the manufacturer's brand - Include collection and recovery information for consumers on their websites - Submit an annual report to the DEQ by March 1 each year.. - Pay an annual fee adjusted for inflation to DEQ.